dgou/opencafe-demo/README.rst

 3. Run `cafe-config init` from the command line if you haven't already done so.
 4. Create a directory named `GitHub` in your .opencafe/configs directory.
+   The .opencafe directory was created by the previous command either in the root of your virtual environment if you have a virtualenv active.
+   If not, it was created in the home directory of the current user.
 5. Copy the `prod.config` file from the root of this project to the new directory.
 6. From the command line, run `cafe-runner github prod --result xml --result-directory .`.